-2. Requirements
+2. REQUIREMENTS

 2.1.
-Tasks, Activities and Deliverables
+Tasks, Activities, Deliverables and Milestones

-No.: Description of Task/ Activity Description of Deliverable Estimated Level of Effort Estimated Delivery date 1 Design and develop, in consultation with FNIHB representatives, a trainer led one (1) day Aboriginal Awareness Training Session including presentation material, participant's training packages, and evaluation forms (approximately 50 pages).
-The training session must meet the specifications and standards outlines in section 2.2 of this contract. • The contractor will present a draft of the session and presentation material for feedback to Project Authority and FNIHB Team Leaders • Incorporate additions and revisons made by FNIHB authorities Produce one (1) day Aboriginal Awareness Training Session, presentation material, and participant training packages N/A 10 business days after contract award 2 Deliver a total of six (6) trainer lead, one (1) day Aboriginal Awareness Training sessions to Health Canada and the Public Health Agency of Canada employees.
-Four (4) sessions must be in the NCR, and two (2) one-day sessions in other Canadian Regional locations determined by the Project Authority Delivery of Aboriginal Awareness Training Session Provision of Aboriginal Awareness Participant's training package Up to 6 (six) x one (1) day training sessions Exact training dates and locations to be determined by the Project Authority The Contractor must provide a presenter from each of the three Aboriginal groups: First Nations, Inuit and Métis, who will each deliver a presentation as described in 2.2 Specifications and Standards • Identify an individual who will acting in the role of a facilitor Provision of Progress Report The Contractor must coordinate and provide the services of an Elder to deliver a presentation, including but not limited to an opening prayer and smudging ceremony where permitted, in consultation with the

-Project Authority.
-Provide a hard copy of all course materials (in color), including participant materials, for each trainee scheduled to attend the training • Exact number of course packages required will be confirmed by the Project Authority 5 days before the scheduled training The Contractor will provide concise progress reports following the delivery of each Aborigional Awareness Training session Each progress reports must document the feedback received during the sessions, recommend any further developments and future delivery considerations, and inform the FNIHB Aboriginal Programming Unit of any other open issues.
-3 Throughout the duration of the contract the individual acting in the role of Project Manager , must collaborate with the Project Authority to make recommended revisons to the content of the Aborigional Awareness training sessions as well as the Participant's training package.
-Produce revised Aboriginal Training Session and Awareness Training Material Up to 30 hours On an "as and when requested" basis determined by the Project Authority
+No.: Description of Task/ Activity Description of Deliverable Estimated Level of Effort Estimated Delivery date 1 Design and develop, in consultation with FNIHB representatives, a trainer led one (1) day Introduction to Indigenous Cultures Training session including presentation material, participant's training packages, and evaluation forms.
+The training session must meet the specifications and standards outlined in section 2.2 of this contract. • The contractor will present a draft of the session and presentation material for feedback to Project Authority and FNIHB Team Leaders • Incorporate additions and revisons made by FNIHB authorities Produce a one (1) day Introduction to Indigenous Cultures course to include presentation material, and participant training packages N/A 45 days after contract award 2 Deliver a total of up to twenty (20) trainer lead, one (1) day Introduction to Indigenous Cultures Training sessions to Government of Canada employees.
+A minimum of ten (10) sessions must be in the NCR, and five (5) one-day sessions in other Canadian Regional locations Delivery of Introduction to Indigenous Cultures Training Session Provision of Introduction to Up to twenty (20) x one (1) day training sessions.
+Exact training dates and locations to be determined by the determined by the Project Auth contractor will work with the Pr Authority and Advisory groups it to offer (up to five (5)) additional as and where required. pject Participant's training package I sessions Provision of Progress The Contractor must provide a part from each of the three Aboriginal First Nations, Inuit and Métis, we each deliver a presentation as do in 2.2 Specifications and Standard l groups: no will escribed Identify an individual wling the role of facilitator o will act The Contractor must contract and provide the services Elder to deliver a presert including but not limited opening prayer and smuch ceremony where permit consultation with the Praduction. of an tation, to an dging ted, in Provide a hard copy of all course materials (in color), including pa materials, for each trainee schedattend the training rticipant Exact number of course required will be confirm Project Authority 5 days the scheduled training ed by the The Contractor will provide conc progress reports following the d each Introduction to Indigenous Training session elivery of Each progress report modecument the feedback during the sessions, reconstruction any further development future delivery consider. received mmend ts and and inform the FNIHB Indigenous Programming Team of any other open issues.
+3 Throughout the duration of the contract the individual acting in the role of Project Manager , must collaborate with the Project Authority to make recommended revisons to the content of the Introduction to Indigenous Cultures training sessions as well as the Participant's training package.
+Produce revised Introduction to Indigenous Cultures Training Session and Training Material Up to 30 hours On an "as and when requested" basis determined by the Project Authority